reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 ### How React re-synchronizes your Effect {/*how-react-re-synchronizes-your-effect*/}

-Recall that your `ChatRoom` component has received a new value for its `roomId` prop.
+Recall that your `ChatRoom` Component has received a new value for its `roomId` prop.
 It used to be `"general"`, and now it is `"travel"`.
 React needs to re-synchronize your Effect to re-connect you to a different room.

 To **stop synchronizing,** React will call the cleanup function that your Effect returned after connecting to the `"general"` room.
 Since `roomId` was `"general"`, the cleanup function disconnects from the `"general"` room: